racker/service-registry-docs/Integration-Guide.md

 reactor.run()
 ```

-The code above is a simple web server that responds with "<html"Hello,
+The code above is a simple web server that responds with "<html>Hello,
 world!</html> on every GET request.
 The code that interacts with the Cloud
 Service Registry can be explained as follows: